yash722/news-trend-detector/README.md

 # News Trend Detector And Summarizer

-A fully automated pipeline to scrape, embed, cluster, summarize, and visualize news — with WhatsApp notifications.
+A fully automated pipeline to scrape, embed, cluster, summarize, and display summaries with WhatsApp notifications.

 ## Features
 - Scrape articles daily